mongodb/docs/source/reference/operators.rst

 .. operator:: $slice

    The :operator:`$slice` operator controls the number of items of an array that a query returns.
-Consider the following example:
+Consider the following prototype query:

    .. code-block:: javascript